vivsvaan/DSA/README.md

 The sequence of steps that we write to solve a problem

 ## Importance of DSA in Problem Solving
-- Problem Solving requires Processing the Data
+- Problem Solving requires Processing the Data.
-- Processing the Data requires storing the Data in Memory
+- Processing the Data requires storing the Data in Memory.
-- DS teaches us how data can be stored efficiently in memory so that it can be processed faster
+- DS teaches us how data can be stored efficiently in memory so that it can be processed faster.
-- Algorithm teaches us writing the most efficient sequence of steps to solve a problem
+- Algorithm teaches us writing the most efficient sequence of steps to solve a problem.
-- It saves a log of CPU cycles
+- It saves a log of CPU cycles.
-- Makes our Software better
+- Makes our Software better.